Fault Protection Layouts

 (Simplified Microgrid Distribution)

-Protection style: traditional feeder protection (with microgrid adjustments)
+Protection style: conventional feeder protection with microgrid-specific adjustments

 Key features